 The Centre has been designed to be accessible, safe, pleasant and conducive to promoting independence and autonomy for all users.

 A welcome pack is given to all members, their families and/or carers, to help ensure you have sufficient information before you make a decision to join the Centre.

 We also offer any potential member a taster day (just pay for lunch) to experience our facilities and service.
 Would-be members are then encouraged to attend the Centre on a six-week trial period.

 Safety and risk

 Winchcombe Day Care Foundation, the body that oversees the running of the Centre, recognises that members’ have a right to take their own risks in order to extend their opportunities.
-We will ensure our members can choose and assess the risks they want to take and are supported to understand the full implications of their choices, in line with the Mental Capacity Bill.
+We will ensure our members can choose and assess the risks they want to take and are supported to understand the full implications of their choices, in line with the Mental Capacity Act.

 Our hot lunches are provided by Apetito.
 They are delivered to the Centre prior to lunch time and are specifically produced to meet nutritional standards.
 We also cater for any special dietary, cultural, or religious requirements.

 A questionnaire is sent to members and their carers annually to monitor and measure their experience of the Centre.
 Verbal reviews are also carried out throughout the year and actions is taken if required/appropriate.